soualahmohammedzakaria/InCheck-App/README.md

 ## Download

-You can download the game and try it out using this link: [Download](https://bit.ly/incheck-app)
+You can download the app and try it out using this link: [Download](https://bit.ly/incheck-app)

 ## Screenshots